 Arqit began commercializing its products in the fiscal year ended September 30, 2021.
 Arqit sold its product to select early customers on a master distribution agreement basis, an enterprise license basis and as a platform as a service, including BT plc, AUCloud and Nine23.
-Arqit announced in December 2022 that it will focus on selling its products on a Platform as a Service basis, primarily through channel partners and distributors, which is expected to generate annual recurring revenue.
+Arqit announced in December 2022 that it will focus on selling its products on a Platform as a Service basis, primarily through channel partners and distributors, which is expected to generate annual recurring revenue (ARR).
+Arqit signed its first annual recurring revenue license shortly before the end of fiscal year 2024.
 Arqit platform as a service will be sold as standardized products to specific target markets or a Private Instance to customers to require control of the end-to-end technology.
-Arqit has announced channel partnerships and distribution agreements with Juniper, Fortinet, AWS, TraxPay, Exclusive Networks, Sierra Nevada Corporation Mission Systems UK, SecureCloud+, DETASAD, Advanced International Electronic Equipment Company, and Carahsoft through which it will sell directly and indirectly to end customers.
-Arqit is currently engaged in discussions with additional customers, channel partners and distributors.
+Arqit has announced channel partnerships and distribution agreements with Sparkle, Juniper, Fortinet, AWS, Dell, Exclusive Networks, Sierra Nevada Corporation Mission Systems UK, SecureCloud+, DETASAD, Advanced International Electronic Equipment Company, Carahsoft, and SoftIron through which it will sell directly and indirectly to end customers.
+Arqit is currently engaged in discussions with additional customers, channel partners and distributors and, in July 2024, it announced that it has become an Independent Software Vendor collaborating with Intel.